 Day 13: Hike to Phoksundo Lake

 Today we explore the great Phoksundo Lake and camp at its shores.
-We see yak caravans moving in and out of Ringmo, mostly towards the Tibetan border on remote mountain trails.
-The scene is even depicted in a Hollywood movie ‘Caravan’ shot mostly in this location.
+We can see yak caravans moving in and out of Ringmo towards the Tibetan border.
+The Hollywood movie ‘Caravan’ was shot in this location.
 On our way to the lake, we also tour a nearby monastery.
-Upon reaching the Phoksundo Lake, we can enjoy a relaxing walk on the serene lake’s shores.
+Upon reaching Phoksundo Lake, we can enjoy a relaxing walk on the serene lake shores.
 Overnight at Phoksundo.

 Day 14: Phoksundo Lake to Shyanta (2520m/5-6 hrs)

 We trek downhill to Chepka.
 From Chepka, the trail follows a massive overhanging rock.
 During our trek, we find several medicinal minerals.
-Those are believed to cure almost anything in this area.
+People believe this mineral cure almost anything in this area.
 The route then passes through small villages before climbing to Shyanta.
 Overnight in Shyanta.